void

 Literature

-Malá Strana is mentioned as Švejk was led through this area on his way to the prison on Hradčany. Švejk definitely passed Malostranské náměstí on the way to jail, because he saluted the Marschall Radetzky monument that stood here until 1918.
+Malá Strana is mentioned as Švejk was led through this area on his way to the prison at Hradčany. Švejk definitely passed Malostranské náměstí on the way to prison, because he saluted the Marschall Radetzky monument that stood here until 1918.

 The plot briefly takes place in Malá Strana again in [I.10] when Švejk is escorted to Feldkurat Katz and in [I.14] when he and Blahník plan the dog theft.
-Otherwise the places in the district appear in various anecdotes.
+Otherwise, places in the district appear in various anecdotes.
 See U Montágů, U krále brabantského, U svatého Tomáše.

 Background